How Chapter 11 Bankruptcy Works

 Chapter 11 Bankruptcy is often referred to as a “reorganization” or “restructuring” case because the goal of a Chapter 11 case is to make changes to your operations in order to fix whatever has caused your business or personal life to no longer operate the way it should.

-Businesses facing foreclosures, repossessions, unrealistic lender demands, or the inability to timely pay all operating expenses and creditors can use Chapter 11 in order to develop a workable plan to repay creditors what you can afford.
-During the case, businesses continue their operations free from the constant repayment demands of their creditors.
-During this time, the business develops a plan to make changes to its business model.
+Businesses facing foreclosures, repossessions, unrealistic lender demands, or the inability to timely pay operating expenses and creditors can use Chapter 11 in order to develop a workable plan to repay creditors what they can afford.
+During the case, businesses continue their operations free from the constant payment demands of their creditors and develops a plan to make changes to its business model.
 These changes can take the form of:

 By far, one of the biggest advantages of a Chapter 11 case is that the Bankruptcy Court can overrule the demands made by creditors about how they are paid, as long as the proposed repayment terms are “fair and equitable” to the creditor.
-This ability to have a Bankruptcy Judge determine the repayment terms allows you propose terms that work with your business, and not just accept those dictated by your lender.
+This ability to have a Bankruptcy Judge determine the repayment terms allows you to propose terms that work for your business, and not be forced to accept those dictated by your lender.

 Since the future success of your business depends greatly on the quality of your Chapter 11 plan, you should seek reliable advice from an experienced business bankruptcy attorney.
-Stubbs & Perdue has board certified Business Bankruptcy Attorneys and Paralegals to help guide you through this process.
+Stubbs & Perdue has four board certified Business Bankruptcy Attorneys and certified Paralegals to help guide you through this process and has consistently been named among the top bankruptcy firms and bankruptcy lawyers in North Carolina.

 Stubbs & Perdue handles business and individual Chapter 11 bankruptcies throughout Eastern North Carolina, and statewide.
 Call 1-800-348-9404 or contact us online to schedule your bankruptcy consultation.